gustavodfaguiar/restful-api-flask-mongodb/README.md

-# Create api RESTFul with Flask and MongoDB
+# Create api RESTFul with Flask and MongoDB and Redis

 ## Como testar?